Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Appendix

-\end{theoreme} \begin{proof} We argue in two different steps.
+for some universal constant $\widetilde{\mathrm{C}}>0$. \end{thm} \begin{proof} We argue in two different steps.
 First, if such a Leray solution to the Navier-Stokes equations exists, it satisfies in particular $u \in \Ld^{4}(0,T;\H^1_{\mathrm{div}}(\R^3_+))$, which is a well-known case of weak-strong uniqueness for this system (see e.g. \cite[Theorem 3.3]{NS-chemin}, which holds for general domains).
-Thus, such a solution will be equal to any Leray solution of the Navier-Stokes system with source $F$ and initial value $u_0$.
+Thus, this solution will be equal to any Leray solution of the Navier-Stokes system with source $F$ and initial value $u_0$.

 In a second step, we have to prove that such a solution indeed exists on $[0,T]$: to do so, we rely on a standard approximation procedure by regularizing the data $F$ and $u_0$ and by smoothing the convection term in the momentum equation (see e.g. \cite{MS} where the Yosida operator is used, as in Section \ref{Section:PBCauchy}).
 We essentially obtain a sequence $(u_N)_N$ of solutions to regularized Navier-Stokes systems.
 This sequence will classically be bounded in $\Ld^{\infty} \Ld^2 \cap \Ld^{2} \H^1$ and will satisfy additional parabolic estimates coming from \eqref{Hyp:AnnexNSreg}.
 A compactness argument allows to get the existence of a Leray solution in $\Ld^{\infty}(0,T;\H^1_{\mathrm{div}}(\R^3_+)) \cap \Ld^{2}(0,T;\H^2(\R^3_+))$ and which satisfies the estimate (\ref{Ineg:AnnexNSreg}) on $[0,T]$.